JuliaPraxis/Naming/naming.md

   - :ok: Robot
   - :x:  Robots

+- name packages, module and types using titlecase
+  - :ok: Space, SpaceTime
+  - :x: space, spaceTime

+- name functions and variables using lowercase
+  with __'\_'__ as a word separator unless words are short
+  - :ok: abserr, abs_error, build_robot
+  - :x: abserror, buildRobot

+- name constants using uppercase
+  with __'\_'__ as a word separator almost always
+  - :ok: GREEN, NEW_SOCKET
+  - :x: Green, NEWSOCKET

-- Prefer initial acronyms in uppercase then camelcase:
+- write initial acronyms in uppercase then use camelcase:
   - :ok:  CSSscript, HTMLlinkChecker
   - :x:  CSSScript, HTMLLinkChecker
   - :ok:  ~~CssScript, HtmlLinkChecker~~
   - :x:  ~~CSSScript, HTMLlinkChecker~~

+- do not use "Julia" in names

 ------